I Know What You Did Last Summer: Track listings

+Release

-Marketing and release
+Marketing and lawsuit

-In anticipation of the film's release, distributor Columbia Pictures began a summer marketing campaign that presented the film as being "From the creator of Scream."
-Miramax Films subsequently filed a lawsuit against Columbia, arguing the claim was inaccurate as the director of Scream was Wes Craven, not Williamson.
-The week following the film's theatrical release, a federal judge awarded Miramax an injunction requiring that Columbia remove the claim from their advertising campaign.
-Williamson had requested its removal prior after seeing it on a theater poster.
+In anticipation of its release, distributor Columbia Pictures began a summer marketing campaign that presented the film as being "From the creator of Scream," meaning writer Kevin Williamson.
+Miramax Films subsequently filed a lawsuit against Columbia, arguing the statement was misleading as it suggested that Wes Craven, the director of Scream, had been involved with the production.

-Miramax won a subsequent lawsuit against Columbia during a March 1998 hearing.
-In a press release, executive Bob Weinstein noted plans to "vigorously pursue" damage claims against Columbia Pictures for their use of the claim.
+The week following the film's theatrical release, a federal judge awarded Miramax an injunction requiring that Columbia remove the claim from their advertising.
+(Williamson himself had already requested its removal by this point after spotting it on a theater poster.)
+Miramax won the lawsuit against Columbia during a March 1998 hearing.
+In a press release, executive Bob Weinstein noted plans to "vigorously pursue" damage claims against Columbia Pictures.